Homebrew/homebrew-cask/doc/maintaining.md

 ## Reviewing Core PRs

-Occasionally we'll get submissions from users that fix bugs or add features to homebrew-cask itself.
+Occasionally we’ll get submissions from users that fix bugs or add features to homebrew-cask itself.
 There is a subset of our maintainers who are less familiar with Ruby and prefer to leave these review to folks with more experience with the language.
 This is AOK!